 One of the most critical aspects of initiating the procedure for company formation in Dubai involves strategic decisions for choosing the right jurisdiction.
 We have a separate blog on understanding the difference between mainland free zone business setups.

 The mainland business offers investors to directly trade with the UAE market.
 With the new regulation on full foreign ownership, there are many mainland activities through which you can incorporate a company without a local sponsor.
 But for other business activities, you will need to have a local sponsor who will own 51% of shares in the business.

 The free zone business offers investors to get 100% business ownership and the procedure is quicker and cost-efficient.
 The businesses also need not provide any corporate tax.
 There are more than 20 free zones in Dubai dedicated to various business activities, hence you can decide your free zone based on your business operations.

 A final decision on the jurisdiction should be made after considering the pros & cons of business setup in Dubai mainland as well as free zones.

 Making Your Licence Application

 You can proceed with your application once you’ve found the cheapest free zone that matches your requirements or needs.
 This stage shall include two steps.
-First is to establish the kind of business license that you require.
+The first is to establish the kind of business license that you require.
 You need to prepare a formal application, as free zone company registration in Dubai requires.
 A completed form along with necessary and essential documentation about you and your company would be appropriate for further proceedings.